Palatis/arduino-softpwm/README.md

 `SOFTPWM_DEFINE_EXTERN_OBJECT_WITH_PWM_LEVELS(CHANNEL_CNT, PWM_LEVELS)` - Add this if you want to use the SoftPWM object outside where it's defined.
 See `SOFTPWM_DEFINE_OBJECT_WITH_PWM_LEVELS()` for description of parameters.

-`SoftPWM.begin(hertz)` - Initialize softPWM.
-All pins configured with `SOFTPWM_DEFINE_CHANNEL_INVERT()` will momentarily go LOW when this function is called.
+`SoftPWM.begin(hertz)` - Initialize SoftPWM.
 - Parameter: **hertz** - The PWM frequency.
-Setting the value too high will cause incorrect operation.
-Too low will cause a visible flicker.
+Setting the value too high will cause incorrect operation, too low will cause a visible flicker.
   - Type: long

 `SoftPWM.printInterruptLoad()` - Prints diagnostic information to the serial monitor.
 This can be used to find the optimal PWM frequency by setting different PWM frequency values in begin() and then checking the resulting interrupt load.
 Calling this function will momentarily turn off the PWM on all channels.